 Overview

 My primary appointment is in the History department, but my Ph.D. is in American Studies, and I remain fully committed to interdisciplinary approaches.
-In my graduate teaching, I work with students not only in History but also in English, Science and Technology Studies, History of Architecture, City and Regional Planning, Anthropology, and Natural Resources.
-On the undergraduate level, I teach courses ranging from an overview of environmental history to seminars on consumerism, the American West, the meanings of wilderness, and the road trip in American culture.
-Often I come back to intellectual traditions of dissent.
+In my graduate teaching, I have worked with students not only in History but also in English, Science and Technology Studies, History of Architecture, City and Regional Planning, Anthropology, and Natural Resources.
+On the undergraduate level, I teach courses ranging from an overview of environmental history, to a survey of the modern U.S. through literary perspectives, to a seminar on environmental justice.
+I'll soon be introducing a new seminar called Surviving Dark Times, which will examine a few difficult periods in western history (the Black Death, religious wars, slavery/Jim Crow) and a few different coping strategies (storytelling, music, comedy).
+Often in my teaching as well as in my research I come back to intellectual traditions of dissent.

-Another strong interest is in creative writing, and for more than a decade I happily served as the faculty sponsor of a radical underground organization called Historians Are Writers (HAW!), which brought together Cornell graduate students who believed that academic writing can be moving on a deeply human level.
-I also seek to support innovative history writing through a book series at Yale University Press, called New Directions in Narrative History (John Demos and I are the co-editors).
+In support of younger scholars who also care about creative writing, I spent 15 years as the faculty sponsor of a radical underground organization called Historians Are Writers (HAW!), which brought together Cornell graduate students who believed that academic writing could be moving on a deeply human level.
+I have also sought to support innovative history writing through a book series at Yale University Press, called New Directions in Narrative History (John Demos and I were the co-editors).
+Those initiatives are no longer active, but I hope their example will continue to inspire others, as in the case of the Non-Academic Writing Workshop (or NAWW!) at Harvard.

 I was also the founder and coordinator of the Cornell Roundtable on Environmental Studies Topics (CREST), which for a decade brought together faculty and graduate students across all the environmental disciplines on campus.
-The COVID pandemic has made intellectual community much harder to sustain, but I look forward to future possibilities.
+And it has been a pleasure helping to establish the now-thriving Environment and Sustainability Program, offering a major that unites the College of Arts and Sciences with the College of Agriculture and Life Sciences.

 Research Focus